Women's suffrage in Francoist Spain and the democratic transition: Democratic transition period (1975–1986)

 The first national elections held in Spain following the death of Franco in 1975 took place in 1977.
 For the first time since the Second Spanish Republic, women were fully franchised.
 For many women, these elections were a hopeful moment and represented a milestone in the democratic transition.
 Many felt that they had been neglected for too long by the state.
 A referendum was held in 1976 over the proposed 1977 Political Reform Act.
 77.8% of heads of households voted, with 94.17% voting in favor.
 In Madrid, 22% of voters submitted blank ballots or null votes, higher than most other regional capitals.
 Spaniards between 18 and 21 years of age were not eligible to vote.
 The 1945 national referendum voting rules were applied, with both men and women being allowed to vote.

 On 16 November 1978, Royal Decree-Law 33/1978 modified the age of majority for all women, with Article 320 then stating, "The age of majority begins for all Spaniards at eighteen years of age."
 This was reaffirmed in the 1978 Spanish Constitution in Articles 12 and 14.
 Article 14 gave men and women full legal equality under the law.
 Article 12 confirmed an age of majority and voting age of 18 for everyone.

-No women took part directly in writing the new Spanish constitution, so gender discrimination continued to exist within Spanish law.
-The 1978 Constitution and the Spanish Civil Code enshrined discrimination against women, specifically against married women.
-Article 57 of the Civil Code stated, "The husband must protect the woman, and she must obey the husband."
-This was viewed as conflicting with Article 322 of the Civil Code which stated, "The adult is capable for all acts of civil life, apart from the exceptions established in special cases by this Code."
-There were other questions about what this implied, and if it meant women were obligated to obey their husbands when it came to how they should vote.
-The Cortes made changes in the Civil Code in 1981, but none explicitly addressed the issue of whether women were obligated to vote as their husbands told them.
-These changes in 1981 did however make it explicit that men and women were equal in marriage and allowed women the ability to divorce their husbands.
+In 1975, the permiso marital was abolished, improving the legal status of married women.
+The 1978 Spanish constitution gave men and women equality under the law, effectively ending the Franco regime's system of guardianship for single women, and a new family law was enacted in 1981, giving married women full civil rights, and also legalizing divorce.